DimEvil/tutorial-qgis-maxent/README.md

   -download the [FlandersWGS84] file in your raster folder

 `Alternatively you can draw a polygon which you can use for creating the training area for niche modeling.
-Your training area shape should contain all the occurrences you need to use for your niche modelling.
+Your training area shape should contain all the occurrences you need to use for your niche modeling.
 You need to save this polygon as a .shp file so you can clip the environmental raster data correctly.`

 <a name="study_area"></a>